mongodb/mongo-java-driver/docs/reference/content/bson/pojos.md

 ## POJOs - Plain Old Java Objects

-The 3.5 release of the driver adds POJO support via the [`PojoCodec`]({{<apiref "org/bson/codecs/pojo/PojoCodec.html">}}), which allows for direct serialization of POJOs to and from BSON.
+The 3.5 release of the driver adds POJO support via the [`PojoCodec`]({{<apiref "org/bson/codecs/pojo/PojoCodec.html">}}), which allows for direct serialization of POJOs and Java Beans to and from BSON.
 Internally, each `PojoCodec` utilizes a [`ClassModel`]({{<apiref "org/bson/codecs/pojo/ClassModel.html">}}) instance to store metadata about how the POJO should be serialized.

 A `ClassModel` for a POJO includes:

   * The class of the POJO.
   * A new instance factory.
 Handling the creation of new instances of the POJO.
 By default it requires the POJO to have an empty constructor.
-  * Field information, a list of [`FieldModel`]({{<apiref "org/bson/codecs/pojo/FieldModel.html">}}) instances that contain all the field metadata.
-By default this includes all non static and non transient fields.
+  * Property information, a list of [`PropertyModel`]({{<apiref "org/bson/codecs/pojo/PropertyModel.html">}}) instances that contain all the property metadata.
+By default this includes; any public getter methods with any corresponding setter methods and any public fields.
-  * An optional IdField.
-By default the `_id` or `id` field in the POJO.
+  * An optional IdProperty.
+By default the `_id` or `id` property in the POJO.
   * Type data for the POJO and its fields to work around type erasure.
   * An optional discriminator value.
 The discriminator is the value used to represent the POJO class being stored.
   * An optional discriminator key.
-The document field name for the discriminator.
+The document key name for the discriminator.
   * The use discriminator flag.
 This determines if the discriminator should be serialized.
 By default it is off.

-Each `FieldModel` includes:
+Each `PropertyModel` includes:

-  * The field name.
+  * The property name.
+  * The read name, the name of the property to use as the key when serializing into BSON.
-  * The document field name, which is the key for the value when serialized to BSON.
-By default it is the same as the field name.
+  * The write name, the name of the property to use as the key when deserializing from BSON.
   * Type data, to work around type erasure.
-  * An optional `Codec` for the field.
-The codec allows for fine grained control over how the field is encoded and decoded.
+  * An optional `Codec` for the property.
+The codec allows for fine grained control over how the property is encoded and decoded.
   * A serialization checker.
 This checks if the value should be serialized.
 By default, `null` values are not serialized.
-  * A field accessor.
-Used to access field values from the POJO instance.
+  * A property accessor.
+Used to access the property values from the POJO instance.
   * Use discriminator flag, only used when serializing other POJOs.
 By default it is off.
 When on the `PojoCodecProvider` copies the
     `ClassModel` for the field's type and turns on the use discriminator flag.
 The corresponding `ClassModel` must be configured with a discriminator key and value.